-Some of the modalities I use are currently considered to be outside of conventional social work practice.
-These modalities include relaxation and visualization techniques as well as ‘tapping’ or Emotional Freedom Techniques (EFT).
-I will ask your permission prior to using these techniques.
+Some of the modalities I use may currently considered to be outside of conventional social work practice.
+These modalities include somatic-based practices, relaxation and visualization techniques as well as ‘tapping’ or Emotional Freedom Techniques (EFT).
+We will talk about your comfort level with various modalities on an ongoing basis.

 Appointments and cancellations

 Please give me at least 24hrs notice if you are cancelling an appointment.
 If you cancel an appointment with less than 24hrs notice then you will be charged a cancellation fee of $35.

 If you decide to end our work together and have an unused portion of a purchased package you will be reimbursed for the unused portion and the sessions you did have will be charged the single session fee of $130/session.